 The radiation isocenter may not coincide with the mechanical isocenter.
 Different beam energies may yield different isocenters.

 The Total QA analysis software performs the following measurements:

 The measurements are completely automated, requiring the user only to drag and drop the file into the web-based software interface.
 A detailed report is created.

 Collimator Starshot files must be a DICOM file and contain the "starshot" within the file name.
 All of the images should be from the same series (i.e. they should all have the same value for the Series Instance UID (tag 0020,000E).
-The minimum beam width is 4mm as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.
+The recommended beam width is 4 mm or larger as determined by the resolution in the file, however the analysis will attempt to process beams as small as 1 mm.